dylanmiessner/musical-key-finder/README.md

-# Musical Key Finder is an app built on the CREPE Neural Network utilizing the AppJar wrapper for the Tkinter library to create a GUI as a desktop app.
+# Musical Key Finder is an app built on the CREPE Neural Network utilizing the AppJar wrapper for the Tkinter library to create a GUI and serve as a desktop app.
 #
 # This app accepts 32bit sound files which can be analyzed, additionally you can record temporary sound files to analyze, record permanent sound files, and take a small test to see how well you are able to identify keys.
 #